shapedbyiris/networker/README.md

     typealias SuccessfulResponseDataType = SlideshowContainer }

-// Initialise an APIRequestLoader with the APIRequest.
-APIRequestLoader will know
+// Call `perform` opn your `APIRequest` instance. `APIRequest` will know
-// what to look for in the response and smoothly report errors: let loader = APIRequestLoader(SlideshowRequest()) let result = try await loader.perform() print(result.slideshow.author) // "Yours Truly"
+// what to look for in the response and smoothly report success values or errors: let result = try await SlideshowRequest().perform() print(result.slideshow.author) // "Yours Truly"
 ```